-- Subsection i.
-Campaigning by candidates or their staff is permitted only after attending at least one (1) of three (3) information sessions and shall cease at the closing of the polls. - Subsection ii.
-Campaigning is defined as: any action taken in support of or opposition to a candidacy or campaign, in coordination with a campaign.
+Campaigning by candidates or their staff is permitted only after attending at least one (1) of three (3) information sessions or after attending an in-person meeting with the Elections Commission and shall cease at the closing of the polls.

+Campaigning is defined as: any action taken in support of or opposition to a candidate or campaign, in coordination with a campaign.
 All students who campaign are considered campaign staff.
 Acts of private or public speech which do not qualify as campaigning are not regulated.
-Endorsements are explicitly not considered acts of campaigning. - Subsection iii.
+Endorsements are explicitly not considered acts of campaigning.

 Campaigning may not prevent the operation of normal university or university-sponsored activities, including, but not limited to, studying, teaching (including class sessions and office hours), research, university administration; or fire, police, or emergency services.